el3ctric-mol3cul4r/Sanchez-CTI110-FinalProject/bento-grid-main/bento-grid-main/README-template.md

 ### Useful resources

 - [CSS Grid Layout Guide](https://css-tricks.com/snippets/css/complete-guide-grid/) - This REALLY helped with figuring out the grid layout of the bento website.
 It's insanely detailed while still staying concise and clear.
-- [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
-I'd recommend it to anyone still learning this concept.
+- [CSS Rounded Corners](https://www.w3schools.com/css/css3_borders.asp) - This helped me know how to use the border-radius property, because the parameters were initially confusing to me.

 **Note: Delete this note and replace the list above with resources that helped you during the challenge.
 These could come in handy for anyone viewing your solution or for yourself when you look back on this project in the future.**